idris-lang/Idris2/docs/source/reference/literate.rst

 A literate style consists of:

-+ a list of String encoded code block deliminators;
++ a list of String encoded code block delimiters;
 + a list of line indicators; and
 + a list of valid file extensions.